k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/15_batch_broadway_commands.md

-# Broadway Flows Execution
+# Broadway Batch Process Execution

 ## Use Case

-A Broadway Batch process can be executed to loop through a list of external parameters such as a list of payments records (of a specific set of instances), or over a list of files.
+A Broadway Batch process can be executed to loop through a list of external parameters, such as a list of payment records (of a specific set of instances), or over a list of files.

 Broadway batch processes can also be run on multiple instances using Instance Groups or embedded SQL statements as described in the [Batch Commands](/articles/20_jobs_and_batch_services/12_batch_sync_commands.md) section.

-In addition, this process can benefit from all [Batch configuration parameters](/articles/20_jobs_and_batch_services/12_batch_sync_commands.md), such as nodes affinity, capacity (max_nodes, max_workers_per_node) and the ability to run multiple executions of the same Batch process (allow_multiple).
+In addition, this process can benefit from all [Batch configuration parameters](/articles/20_jobs_and_batch_services/12_batch_sync_commands.md), such as node affinity, capacity (max_nodes, max_workers_per_node), and the ability to run multiple executions of the same Batch process (allow_multiple).

 ## Broadway Batch Commands
 **Example 1**